With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 1. Okra (bhindi) curry – This mucilaginous vegetable stabilizes blood sugar while delivering impressive fiber content.

-2. Spinach-based palak dishes – Leafy greens provide essential minerals alongside their fiber-rich ingredients.
+2. Spinach-based palak dishes: Leafy greens provide essential minerals and fiber.

 3. Bottle gourd (lauki) curry – A cooling vegetable that’s gentle on digestion while offering substantial fiber.